14

 Here, we have given a maximum number of software testing questions to help you with the job interview at the intermediate and advanced levels.
-It will help you to maximize software testing career opportunities that are sure to come your way by taking QA testing training by JanBask Training and earn certification as well after the course.
+It will help you to maximize software testing career opportunities that are sure to come your way by taking online software testing training by JanBask Training and earn certification as well after the course.

-The blog is divided into three categories for your reference, software testing questions for freshers, software testing interview questions for experienced, and scenario-based software testing interview questions and answers for experienced.
-Let us discuss each of the categories one by one.
+The blog is divided into two categories for your reference, software testing questions for freshers, software testing interview questions for experienced.
+Let us discuss both the categories one by one.

 These questions are suitable for those professionals having two to three years of experience in the testing field.
 These questions will help you to explore more career options and increase your salary package too.